 - Andrew Stevenson: Hertfordshire Lead Local Flood Authority

-- Jesse Grey: Royal Borough of Windsor and Maidenhead Council
+- TBC: Royal Borough of Windsor and Maidenhead Council

 - Yvonne Constance: Oxfordshire, Swindon, Wiltshire, Gloucestershire and Warwickshire Councils

 - Bill Chapple : Buckinghamshire, Slough, Luton / Nhants County Council

 - Mike Goodman: Surrey County Council

 - Simon Walsh: Essex and Thurrock Councils

 Members of the public and press are welcome to attend as observers.

 Help plan the future: join your local flood and coastal committee

 We are looking for new members to join the Thames Regional Flood and Coastal Committee (RFCC).
 The committee area stretches from Oxfordshire and Swindon to London and Essex, and from Buckinghamshire and Hertfordshire to Surrey and Hampshire, an area particularly vulnerable to the risks of flooding from multiple sources; rivers, tidal Thames, surface water, reservoirs and ground water.

 The committee has an important role in deciding local priorities for flood risk management and ensuring a joined-up approach among partners.
 Members are involved in a wide range of work, from planning far ahead for the successor to the Thames Barrier to supporting rural communities in managing their local brook.
 Being a member of an RFCC is an exciting opportunity to play an important local role in guiding flood risk management activities within catchments and along the coast.